Big Wednesday: Financing

 Milius and producer Feitshans had met at American International Pictures, where they worked on Dillinger (1973).
 They formed their own company, The A Team.
 This was their first production.

-They obtained finance from Warner Bros in June 1976.
+They obtained finance from Warner Bros.
+Pictures in June 1976.
 In August Milius announced Big Wednesday would be postponed because the script was not ready and he would instead make Extreme Prejudice.
 "I've been working on Big Wednesday a long time," Milius said.
 "I don't want to put it off any further but I don't want to work on it until its ready either."

 However, Milius changed his mind again.
 "John has fallen in love and is getting married and that's opened up this other side of him," said star William Katt in October 1977.
 "He was going to do another gun and guts macho fight film but he decided to do this; he decided he needed this in his life."